Overview | 2GIS Documentation

 The most commonly used search types are described below.
 The full list of search types can be found in the API reference.

-In search results categories and organizations will be expanded to companies (branches of an organization).
+In search results, categories and organizations will be expanded to companies (branches of an organization).
 For example, a search for "Russian Post" will put all post offices in the search results.
 Category expansion works in a similar way — when searching for a "cafe", the result will contain companies from the "Cafe / Cafeteria" category rather than the category itself, which is also the subject of the catalog.
 This algorithm of result formation is used by default and matches the search_type=discovery parameter passed to the query.

 It is similar to a search with expansion, but also keeps only one branch for each organization.
 For example, the user wants to find an online store and to look at its site, and he does not need all the pick-up points in the result.
-To use this algorithm of forming the search result you need to pass search_type=one_branch to the query.
+To use this algorithm of forming the search result, you need to pass search_type=one_branch to the query.

-It is suitable for searching organizations in a building, for example, in a business center or a mall.
+It is suitable for searching for organizations in a building, for example, in a business center or a mall.
 You can also use it to autocomplete when searching in the building.
-To use this algorithm of forming the search result, you need to pass search_type=indoor to the query and specify the building id in the building_id parameter.
+To use this algorithm of forming the search result, you need to pass search_type=indoor to the query and specify the building ID in the building_id parameter.